FIWARE-TMForum/Business-API-Ecosystem/doc/index.rst

 :doc:`installation-administration-guide`
   The guide for maintainers that explains how to install it.

+:doc: `configuration-guide`
+  The guide for administrations which explains the different configuration options

 :doc:`user-guide`
   The guide for users that explains how to use it.